Creating and configuring filters

 You can find out which existing email messages match the filter.
 To do this, open the filter and click the Check filter button.

-If you want to edit, disable or delete a filter, go to the Message filters page and use the links to the right of the filter you need.
+If you want to edit, disable, or delete a filter, go to the Incoming mail filters page and use the links to the right of the filter you need.

-Filters are applied in the same order as they are listed on the Message filters page: the higher the file is in the list, the higher its priority.
+Filters are applied in the same order as they are listed on the Incoming mail filters page: the higher the filter is in the list, the higher its priority.
 If you would like to raise the priority of a filter, drag it up to a higher position.
 If actions that cannot be completed simultaneously have been set for several filters with the same conditions, only one of these filters will be applied (the one located higher in the list).

 - Move all messages from email@example.com to “Trash”.